Brian McPhelim O'Neill: Death

-In 1574, Sir Brian McPhelim O'Neill was hanged for opposing the local plantations.
+In November 1574 in County Dublin, Sir Brian McPhelim O'Neill was hanged for opposing the local plantations.

 Division of Clandeboye

 After his death, Lord Essex promoted Sir Brian's son-in-law, Neill McBrian Fertagh O'Neill, son of Brian Fertagh O'Neill who was a cousin of Sir Brian McPhelim, to the lordship of Clandeboye regardless of the other claimants.
 The inter-familial disputes that arose from this resulted in the Lord Deputy of Ireland, Sir John Perrot, dividing Clandeboye between the competing members of the Clandeboye O'Neill clan in 1584: Shane McBrian O'Neill, Sir Brian's son, received three-quarters of north Clandeboye; Hugh Oge O'Neill, son of Sir Brian's brother Hugh, received a quarter of north Clandeboye, centred on Edenduffcarrick; Con McNeill O'Neill, Neill McBrian Fertagh's uncle and Sir Brian's cousin, was granted all of south Clandeboye, afterwards known as Upper Clandeboy.
 North Clandeboye would become known as Lower Clandeboye.